mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing cage nuts

-Rack-monted components attach to your rack with a standard screw and nut.
+Rack-monted components attach to your rack with a special type of screw and nut called cage nuts.
 Most rack-mountable components come with their own cage nuts, but you'll need some extras for the ones that don't.

 I read recommendations to buy a special tool for inserting and removing cage nuts.
 It might make sense if you work in a data center and are working with cage nuts all the time.
 For occasional work, a small flathead screwdriver is fine.